-Is there some way that we would be in a position to have more weight or more motivation for the parties to come up to something, not approve the EPA unless certain conditions are met, or certain provisions are included?

-- MR. SANDERSON: Commissioner, it will be my submission in argument that the Commission does not have jurisdiction to define what a contract ought to be.
-In other words, it has a contract before it.
-It can seek -- it can prohibit all or part of that contract from being enforced, but it can't write the contract and then compel the parties to act pursuant to it.
-Much as in the circumstance we might have it otherwise, I think that will be the position with respect to your powers under Section 71. - MS. HEMMINGSEN: A: Yeah.
-In the case of duct firing, though, Chris, there is an appendix in the contract. - MR. SANDERSON: I understand the separate point, which is that perhaps under the CFT that there's an ability to do something, and that's not something I'm prepared to
+1 Sanderson, your argument to us would be that we approve the contract as filed and make suggestions, am 2 I understanding that correctly?
+Or are we in a 3 position to -- let's say we didn't accept that 4 position, to say we're entitled under the Act to not 5 enforce certain provisions.
+6 7 Is there some way that we would be in a position to have more weight or more motivation for 8 the parties to come up to something, not approve the EPA unless certain conditions are met, or certain 10 11 provisions are included?
+MR. SANDERSON: Commissioner, it will be my submission in 12 13 argument that the Commission does not have jurisdiction to define what a contract ought to be.
+14 In other words, it has a contract before it.
+15 16 seek -- it can prohibit all or part of that contract from being enforced, but it can't write the contract 17 18 and then compel the parties to act pursuant to it.
+19 Much as in the circumstance we might have it otherwise, I think that will be the position with 20 respect to your powers under Section 71.
+21 MS. HEMMINGSEN: 22 A: Yeah.
+23 24 MR. SANDERSON: I understand the separate point, which is that perhaps under the CFT that there's an ability to do something, and that's not something I'm prepared to

 1 speak to right now.
-But speaking narrowly to Commissioner Boychuk's question in terms of the powers 2 under Section 71, my view is it doesn't confer the 3 ability to write a contract, if you want, on the 4 Commission.
-5 6 COMMISSIONER BOYCHUK: Mr. Sanderson, haven't we already 7 done that previously though?
-I don't have it in front of me, but didn't Dr. Jaccard when he was chairman of 8 the Commission make a suggestion with respect to 9 another Section 71 application?
-I don't have it with 10 11 me now, but I thought we had done that previously, that there was some scope in terms of the actual 12 13 provisions of the contract.
-Mr. Fulton, can you assist me, was that 14 with West Kootenay Power or something like that?
-15 16 MR. FULTON: I'm sorry, I don't have any present recollection of that, Commissioner Boychuk.
-17 COMMISSIONER BOYCHUK: Okay.
-18 MR. SANDERSON: I confess I don't.
-I will also observe 19 20 that B.C.
-Hydro and Dr. Jaccard didn't always see eye to eye with respect to the jurisdiction of the 21 Commission.
-22 COMMISSIONER BOYCHUK: 23 We're not to argue the legal 24 aspects of it, but I just wanted to raise that because I appreciate your strong position will be what you've 25 26 suggested it will be, and I'm trying to understand what our options might be, given your legal position and what this Commission has done in the past, recognizing that we're not bound by precedent.
+But speaking narrowly to 2 Commissioner Boychuk's question in terms of the powers 3 under Section 71, my view is it doesn't confer the 4 ability to write a contract, if you want, on the 5 Commission.
+6 COMMISSIONER BOYCHUK: Mr. Sanderson, haven't we already 7 done that previously though?
+I don't have it in front 8 of me, but didn't Dr. Jaccard when he was chairman of 9 the Commission make a suggestion with respect to 10 another Section 71 application?
+I don't have it with 11 me now, but I thought we had done that previously, 12 that there was some scope in terms of the actual 13 provisions of the contract.
+14 Mr. Fulton, can you assist me, was that 15 with West Kootenay Power or something like that?
+16 MR. FULTON: I'm sorry, I don't have any present 17 recollection of that, Commissioner Boychuk.
+18 COMMISSIONER BOYCHUK: Okay.
+19 MR. SANDERSON: I confess I don't.
+I will also observe 20 that B.C.
+Hydro and Dr. Jaccard didn't always see eye 21 to eye with respect to the jurisdiction of the 22 Commission.
+23 COMMISSIONER BOYCHUK: We're not to argue the legal 24 aspects of it, but I just wanted to raise that because 25 I appreciate your strong position will be what you've what our options might be, given your legal position and what this Commission has done in the past, recognizing that we're not bound by precedent.